-Electronic Health Record (EHR) Upgrade +\$300M
+Electronic Health Record (EHR) Upgrade \$319M

-The Bemidji Area recommends \$300M, above the FY 2023 enacted funding to be applied to the Electronic Health Record Upgrade.
+The Bemidji Area recommends \$319M be applied to the Electronic Health Record Upgrade.

 Modernization of the Electronic Health record package for Indian Health Services and Tribal Health Centers who access this program needs to keep pace with current EHR practices in the private health care sector.
-The national initiative to replace the current system is in the beginning phase of implementation and a request for regular updated reporting on progress including any budgetary increases related to general inflation rate and or changes in product availability is needed to assist tribes in how they will plan to support an outdated system.
-Many tribes have opted to invest in off the shelf packages that assist in maximizing resources to financially support tribal health systems.
+The national initiative to replace the current system is in the beginning phase of implementation and a request for regular updated reporting on progress including any budgetary increases related to general inflation rate and or changes in product availability is needed to assist Tribes in how they will plan to support an outdated system.
+Many Tribes have opted to invest in off the shelf packages that assist in maximizing resources to financially support Tribal health systems.
 Tribes are requesting 100% costs for reimbursement of EHR packages already implemented.
-Many tribes in this region have committed to this huge financial investment for improved quality of care for the American Indians they serve and to meet CMS regulations.
+Many Tribes in this region have committed to this huge financial investment for improved quality of care for the American Indians they serve and to meet CMS regulations.